 Drivers who refuse a chemical test can face fines and automatic driver’s license suspension.
 Additionally, an individual who refuses a BAC test in New York may still be convicted of DWI.

-If you have been arrested on suspicion of DWI in New York, our Nassau County criminal defense lawyer at Foley Griffin, LLP is ready to protect your rights and future.
+If you have been arrested on suspicion of DWI in New York, our Nassau County criminal defense lawyer at Foley Griffin is ready to protect your rights and future.
 Contact us and schedule a free consultation to discuss your legal options today.